Light mode on. Physics cord simulation.

 Project overview

-ClientPay is a mobile application for iPhone and iPad that helps freelancers and small businesses create invoices, track payments and follow up with clients without cumbersome accounting software.
-As the founder, product strategist, UX designer and engineer, I built the first version in a six-week sprint (August-September 2025).
-Since launch I have shipped incremental updates, including currency conversion, recurring invoices and improved client edit flows, while collecting feedback and iterating on onboarding, invoice management and reminder features.
+ClientPay is a mobile app for iPhone and iPad that helps freelancers create invoices, track payments and follow up with clients without heavy accounting software.
+As the founder, designer and engineer, I built the first version in a six-week sprint (August-September 2025).
+Since launch I have shipped incremental updates based on real user feedback.

 I wrote this to show how I reason through product decisions, not only what ended up in the app.